Chakra Dhari

 Chakra Dhari is a 1948 Indian Tamil-language film produced by Gemini Studios.
-V. Nagayya and Pushpavalli star, while Gemini Ganesan who was a budding actor then, appeared in a minor role.
+V. Nagayya and Pushpavalli star, while Gemini Ganesan who was a budding actor then, appears in a minor role.
 A year after its initial release, the film was re-released with a new partly coloured copy.

 Plot

 Gora is a potter who lives in a village near Pandharpur in Maharashtra.
-He is a strong devotee of Lord Panduranga.
+He is a strong devotee of Hinduism deity Panduranga.
 He is not interested in earning money which worries his wife Thulasi.
 Venkat is Gora's elder brother and an affluent man.
 His wife Sona does not like Gora and his family.
 One day while Gora was mixing clay, his child Hari comes there, playing.
 Gora was in a devotional ecstasy and did not notice his child.
-The child is killed trampled under the mud.
+The child is killed after being trampled under the mud.
 Thulasi threatens to destroy the idol of Panduranga but Gora tries to kill her with an axe.
 She tells Gora that he should not touch her in future and he also vows that he will not touch her.
-However, Thulasi gets her sister Shantha to marry her husband Gora so that they can beget a child, however, Gora refuses to touch Shantha too.
+However, Thulasi gets her sister Shantha to marry her husband Gora so that they can beget a child, however, Gora refuses to touch Shantha either.
 The sisters seduce Gora one night.
-Gora is shocked and cuts off his hands for breaking the vows.
-Lord Panduranga and his consort Rukmini come in disguise and help Gora.
-Due to their divine powers, happiness is restored in the family.
-Gora gets back his hands and Hari is brought back to life.
-The whole family becomes devotees of Lord Panduranga.
+Gora is shocked and cuts off his hands for breaking his vow.
+Panduranga and his consort Rukmini come in disguise and help Gora.
+Due to their divine powers, happiness is restored to the family.
+Gora gets his hands back and Hari is brought back to life.
+The whole family becomes devotees of Panduranga.